b4blue/b4blue.github.io/docs/zapier.md

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap5.png" alt="">

+---
+---
-### Notifications received
+### Notifications received {#anc6}

 A test notification was sent to Zapier to validate and show a typical payload sent to a Zap.
+This is the end of the first step.

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap6.png" alt="">

+---
+---
+### Integration or Path {#anc7}

+Next step could be just choosing another integration, like Gmail, Office, Slack etc. or creating paths.

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap7.png" alt="">

+---
+---
+### Diverging to paths {#anc8}

+Here we show how you can decide to use different integrations on step #2, depending on data that is received.
+By default you can have two starting paths.

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap8.png" alt="">

+###
 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap9.png" alt="">

 <img class="img-responsive docs-img" src="{{ site.baseurl }}/assets/zap10.png" alt="">